 Warning: It is not technically the correct definition.
 However, in the context of this article, we will use it for easier understanding.

 We can discuss dynamic range as a common base for both PCM and DSD.
-Dynamic range is a single matter for different bit depth.
+Dynamic range is a single matter for different bit depths.

 The maximum level in digital audio is accepted as 0 dB.
 It does not depend on bit depth.
 However, the noise floor or the minimum level does depend on the bit resolution.